Connor Wong Preview, Player Props: Red Sox vs. Rays

-Connor Wong -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Boston Red Sox against the Tampa Bay Rays, with Aaron Civale on the mound, on September 4 at 4:10 PM ET.
+On Tuesday, Connor Wong (.378 on-base percentage in past 10 games, 73 points above season-long percentage) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 6:40 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Royals.
+In his last game he had a one-hit performance (1-for-4) against the Royals.

 Connor Wong Game Info & Props vs. the Rays